What is Flathead?

 - Let your baby sleep on his tummy during the daytime.
 But you should still supervise your baby.
 Some babies might get breathing problems if their nostrils are pressed while sleeping on their stomachs, or if there are any fluffy toys or soft pillows around their head.
 This is very dangerous and may cause SIDS (Sudden Infant Death Syndrome).
 So always keep an eye on your baby.

 - Switch from side to side while breastfeeding or formula feeding.
 Feed 15 minutes on one side and 15 minutes on the other.
-If you feed only on one side for a long time, your arm pressure on your baby’s head can cause a flat head.
+If you feed only on one side for a long time, the arm pressure on your baby’s head can cause a flat head.

-- Always keep his head covered with cap or cotton cloth till he is 6 months old.
+- Always keep his head covered with a cap or cotton cloth till he is 6 months old.

 - If the baby’s head doesn’t come under normal shape then your doctor might suggest helmet therapy in which your doctor will give you a small helmet for your baby that should be used according to your doctor’s advice.